Interview with Navaar, host of Secret Nerd Podcast about starting kids on tabletop RPGs

-Steph: Do you have any ideas for what would make it easier for you to try bringing TTRPG’s to your kids?
+Do you have any ideas for what would make it easier for you to try bringing tabletop RPGs to your kids?
 Or what age do you think you’d start them?

 Navaar: I could see maybe 5 years old understanding enough to sit down long enough to wait their turn, roll the dice, and even if you’re helping them with the dice, to understand what’s a hit and what’s a miss.